bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 Post-installation, close the search modal to return to the Settings modal and sca through the various settings until you reach the 'Installed Plugins' section; this is where you will find an entry for Obsidian Git, that allows you to access/tweak configuration settings.

 This is the configuration platter that I went with, but you can tailor this fully to your taste as desired. 🍴

+Image

+Let's take a super-succinct tour of these settings and the exact meaning behind each setting.
+The 'Vault backup interval (minutes)' is, as you'd expect, the exact time interval between each automatic commit and push operation.
+Every 5 minutes is seems like a good balance between frequency and performance, although I have to admit I have noticed too much degradation as automatic commits/pushes occur.
+'Auto pull interview (minutes)' is set to 0 to disable this feature, but if you are interested in